Ido Leffler: Yoobi, Cheeky, Beach House Group, Brandless

 Leffler and Kalish founded Yoobi in June 2014.
 A school and office supply brand, the idea for Yoobi was based on Leffler's experience shopping for school supplies for his children.
 He saw a "distinct lack of vision and creativity" in the products available.
 After learning that 99.5% of the elementary school teachers in the United States paid for classroom supplies out of their own pocket, Leffler and Kalish established a one-for-one system; each time a Yoobi product was purchased, an item such as crayons, pens, and rulers was added to a pack of school supplies which contained 1000 products.
 Yoobi worked with the Kids in Need Foundation to determine what students needed.

 In 2014, Leffler co-founded Cheeky Home, a line of paper and plastic tableware.
 The company donated a meal to Americans facing hunger through the nonprofit organization Feeding America for every product sold.
 He also co-founded Beach House Group, a brand and product development company.
 Beach House Group supports Clean the World, Girl Up, Kaboom and Starlight Children's Foundation.

 Leffler founded Brandless with Tina Sharkey in early 2014.
 Described by Fortune as the "Procter and Gamble for millennials," the company creates and sells organic and natural products.
 For every order placed at Brandless.com a meal is donated through Feeding America.
 Brandless launched in July 2017, raised $240mm from Softbank in June 2018 and closed in February 2020.

+Collapse of Purely Byron

+Leffler was a director of Purely Byron, the business founded by Elsa Pataky.
+He cited the troubles of major shareholder BWX as the reason behind the bankruptcy.